Orange Cardamom Scones

 • ½ teaspoon salt

-• 113 g unsalted butter, cold, cut into cubes or grated
+• 113 g unsalted butter cold, cut into small cubes

 • 1 teaspoon vanilla extract